CBonnell/draft-housley-asn1-layman-guide/draft-housley-asn1-layman-guide.md

 employed.

-Other restrictions are defined for particular types (such as BIT STRING, SEQUENCE, SET, and SET OF), and can be found in
+Other restrictions are defined for particular types (such as BOOLEAN, BIT STRING, SEQUENCE, SET, and SET OF), and can be found in
 {{section-5}}.

 #Notation and encodings for some types  {#section-5}